Policy Questions

 Can I connect to external Artificial Intelligence (AI) or Machine Learning (ML) services from the Researcher Workbench?

-Any data transfer out of the Researcher Workbench environment, whether to a user's device or to a third-party service such as an Artificial Intelligence (AI) or Machine Learning (ML) API, must comply with the Data User Code of Conduct (DUCC).
+Any data transfer out of the Researcher Workbench environment, whether to a user's device or to a third-party service such as an Artificial Intelligence (AI) or Machine Learning (ML) API, must comply with the Data User Code of Conduct (DUCC) and all other All of Us policies.

-So for example, you can't send individual-level data on a number of individuals to the ChatGPT API and ask it to summarize their medical histories.
+Take this example.
+You may not send individual-level data on a number of participants to the ChatGPT API and ask it to summarize their medical histories.
 However, if you have a collection of aggregated data that would be permissible to export and download, those summary statistics can be sent to the ChatGPT API for analysis as long as they comply with the Data and Statistics Dissemination Policy.
+That is, any upload to a public instance of ChatGPT may not reveal participant counts of less than 20.

-Note: ChatGPT is used here as an example; the DUCC treats all external destinations identically, and any transit of individual data to an external system is considered a DUCC violation by the Researcher Workbench user who caused that transfer to happen, even if the data is not stored or even used.
+Note: ChatGPT is used here as an example; the DUCC treats all external destinations identically, and transit of individual-level data to any external system is considered a DUCC violation, even if the data is not stored or used.

 If I train a model in the Researcher Workbench, can I download and/or export that model for use elsewhere?

-I’m still unsure whether the Artificial Intelligence (AI) or Machine Learning (ML) tool I plan to use is compliant with All of Us Data User Code of Conduct (DUCC) policies.
+I’m still unsure whether my planned use of Artificial Intelligence (AI) or Machine Learning (ML) tools is compliant with the All of Us Data User Code of Conduct (DUCC) and other policies.
+How should I proceed?

-If you have questions, you may reach out to the Researcher Workbench for help with question prompts to help guide your review, but you are ultimately responsible for the tools you import or utilize externally and ensuring the data you export for sharing is compliant with the DUCC policies.
+If you have questions, you may reach out to the Researcher Workbench support team for help, but you are ultimately responsible for the tools you import and any data you download from the RW.

 Was this article helpful?